simp/pupmod-simp-simp_options/REFERENCE.md

 Data type: `Boolean`

-Whether to include SIMP's ``::stunnel`` class and use it to secure server-to-server communications in applicable modules
+Include SIMP's ``stunnel`` class and use it to secure server-to-server communications in modules that support it

 Default value: `false`